Sesame Street Presents: Follow That Bird: Production

 The film was shot on location in Ontario, Canada (Bolton, Schomberg, Woodbridge and Georgetown), and at Toronto International Studios (now Cinespace Film Studios) in 1984.
 The street set, rebuilt to make it look more realistic than in the television series, was expanded in the film to include a music store, a fire station, an auto body shop, a family clinic, a bakery, a bookstore, and a grocery store.

 According to Noel MacNeal, after completing the footage of Big Bird on the farm with Ruthie and Floyd, the filmmakers discovered that the film was badly scratched and unusable.
 The actors, crew, and performers promptly had to return to the same location months later in winter, whereupon many of the green leaves in the film are spray-painted and after each take, the kids would run to put their coats on.
 Early in production, the crew noticed that Oscar's trash can looked too new, so they banged it up and dirtied it to match the one in the television series.

 While filming Bert and Ernie's "upside down world" song, Jim Henson and Frank Oz were actually in an upside down biplane eighteen feet from the ground.

 After filming wrapped, the filmmakers did not believe that the voice of Cheryl Wagner, who had performed Miss Finch while simultaneously voicing her, seemed appropriate for the character, so her voice was dubbed over by that of Sally Kellerman.
 This would be her only Muppet film before her death in 2022.

 Before Ken Kwapis was chosen to direct, John Landis (who had previously performed Grover in the "Rainbow Connection" finale in The Muppet Movie) was asked by Warner Bros.
 However, Landis had to decline due to scheduling conflicts with Into the Night.

-Due to having a criminal record, Northern Calloway was banned from entering Canada for the film's production causing his character David to be written out of the script and not appear.
+Due to his criminal record, Northern Calloway was banned from entering Canada, which led the writers to remove his character, David, from the script.

 This is the only Sesame Street feature film to star both Henson (as Kermit the Frog and Ernie) and Richard Hunt and the last Muppet film to involve them before their deaths in 1990 and 1992 respectively.